RocketDerp/April14_2025/Media_Ecology/PTSD_CPTSD_from_Donald_Trump.md

 ## Flag image trauma

-Trump supporters really waved a lot of flags in faces for what in reality was Putin values, Russia.
-A false flag symbolism in the brain attack of information warfare.
+Trump supporters really waved a lot of flags in faces since 2015 for what in reality (beyond the Kremlin war against reality) was Putin values, Russia systems.
+A false flag symbolism in the brain attack of information warfare... where the meaning is [corrupted or outright inverted](https://thesethingsinside.wordpress.com/2013/04/18/joseph-campbell-says-religious-literalism-sets-satan-in-the-seat-of-god/).

 ## Red Hat trauma

 Seeing a red hat, regardless of what it says or images on it.

+## Hearing or reading names

+"Donald Trump".

+### Broken holidays, broken families, broken homes

+Grief for the loss of opportunity and goodness itself being trashed.